SachsLab/hmd-eyes/README.md

 * For each dependency, add its URL to the project package manifest (see above).
 * Use a custom solution, such as https://github.com/k0dep/Originer

 Alternatively, we could host this package in a custom ["Scoped Registry"](https://docs.unity3d.com/Manual/upm-scoped.html).
+For open source projects, a good option might be https://openupm.com/docs/.
 If/when we do decide to add this to a scoped registry, we should read this blog post on the topic: https://sandolkakos.github.io/my-blog/upm-studies/

 **Dependencies**: